Latif Blessing: Major League Soccer

 In January 2017, Blessing signed with Sporting Kansas City of Major League Soccer.
 He made his MLS debut on 11 March 2017 against FC Dallas.
 On 24 March 2017, Blessing was loaned to Swope Park Rangers, scoring in their match against OKC Energy FC.
-Blessing's first MLS goals came in a brace on 13 May 2017 in a 2–2 draw in Orlando versus Orlando City.
+Blessing's first MLS goals came in a brace on 13 May 2017 in a 2–2 draw in Orlando versus Orlando City SC.
 On 20 September 2017, Blessing scored in the 2017 U.S. Open Cup Final, as Sporting Kansas City won the 2017 U.S. Open Cup.

 In December 2017, Blessing was selected by Los Angeles FC with the second selection of the 2017 MLS Expansion Draft.
-He made his debut for the club as a starter in their first MLS match, a 1–0 victory at Seattle Sounders.
+He made his debut for the club as a starter in their first MLS match, a 1–0 victory at Seattle Sounders FC.

-On January 3, 2023, Blessing was acquired by New England Revolution in exchange for $400,000 in GAM for Los Angeles FC.
+On January 3, 2023, Blessing was acquired by the New England Revolution for $400,000 in GAM for Los Angeles FC.

+In July 2023, he was traded to Toronto FC for Mark-Anthony Kaye.

+In March 2024, he was traded to Houston Dynamo FC for $75,000 in 2025 GAM and up to $200,000 in conditional 2025 GAM.

+On 25 August 2025, Blessing joined USL Championship side Lexington SC.

-International
+International career

-Blessing was included in the provisional squad for Ghana before the 2017 Africa Cup of Nations but failed to make the final cut.
+Blessing was included in the provisional squad for Ghana before the 2017 Africa Cup of Nations, but failed to make the final cut.

-Personal
+Personal life

-Blessing holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
+In 2017, Blessing obtained a U.S. green card allowing him to qualify as a domestic player for MLS roster purposes.
+However, in 2023, as part of the process to bring his family over via a visa, he had to give up his green card and reapply under a visa status, returning him to counting as an international player.

 Blessing's brother, Ibrahim Fuseini, currently plays for Lori FC in the Armenian Premier League.
 He has a twin sister, Latifa.